grendel-consulting/steampipe-plugin-kolide/.github/SECURITY.md

 ## Reporting a Bug or Vulnerability

 We take all security bugs in our projects seriously.
 Thank you for improving the security of them.
-We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.
+We appreciate your efforts and responsible disclosure, and will make every effort to acknowledge your contributions.
 At this time we do not run a formal bug bounty programme.